CHAMPION316/Gourmet-Chow-Restaurant/README.md

 # Features

+## Existing Features

+* Navbar that allows usre to navigate flawlessly throught the site
+* Login and out system
+* Edit and Delete booking system
+* Contact Page with google maps view of the location
+* Footer page with all contact information needed
+* (See wireframes for all images related to features)

-### Features left to implement in the future
+## Features left to implement in the future

 - Create a downloadable pdf version of the food menu by adding a clikable link to the page.
-- Have a notification window pop up when clicking on the phone number on the footer that allows one to make the call directly without having to type the numbers manually.
+- Have a notification window pop up when clicking on the phone number on the footer that allows one to make the call directly without having to type the numbers manually for mobile devices.
+- Confirmation email that you have created an account instead of creating the account and logging in right there.
+- Create a table model that connected to how many guests would be attending to fill out the table.

 ----